Inseparable local uniformization: On schemes over valuation rings

-In the last part of the proof we used a connection between the birational and analytic fibers over $x$.
-Actually, one can say much more about this connection.
-In particular, there exists a natural continuous map $\psi_x:X^\bir_x\to X_x^\an$ as explained in the following Remark, of which we will later use only part (i).
+In the last part of the proof we used a connection between the birational and the analytic fibers over $x$.
+It is related to the following construction that will be used in the sequel.